yourhead/VelocityDemo/README.md

 ##### HTML in the `<HEAD>`
 A single library include line is added to each page that uses the stack and needs the library no matter how many stacks request it.

+The include lines for this API will appear after other libraries (jQuery, jQueryUI, MooTools, and FontAwesome).
+CSS will be loaded before JS.
+There is no garanteed order.

+CSS included libraries ***are included in edit mode*** however JS is not (there is no JS in edit mode).